Abstract commensurators of lattices in Lie groups: Notation and preliminaries

 \subsection{Algebraic groups}

 We use the basic theory of linear algebraic groups.
 A good general reference is \cite{borelbook}.
 Our preliminaries overlap with those in \cite{bauesgrunewald}.

-An {\em algebraic group} $\A$ is a subset of $\GL_n(\C)$ for some natural number $n$ that is closed in the Zariski topology.
-An algebraic group $\A$ is {\em $\field$-defined} if it is closed in the Zariski topology with closed subsets those defined by polynomials with coefficients in $\field$.
+Let $\field \subseteq \C$ be a subfield.
+A {\em linear algebraic group} $\A$ is a subgroup of $\GL_n(\C)$ for some natural number $n$ that is closed in the Zariski topology.
+An algebraic group $\A$ is {\em $\field$-defined} if it is closed in the Zariski topology with closed subsets those defined by polynomials with coefficients in a subfield $\field$ of $\C$.
 A $\field$-defined algebraic group is called a $\field$-group.
 A $\field$-group is {\em $\field$-simple} if it has no connected normal $\field$-defined subgroup, and {\em absolutely simple} if it has no connected normal subgroup defined over $\C$.
 (Such groups are sometimes called ``almost $\field$-simple'' or ``absolutely almost simple,'' respectively.)

 If $R$ is a subring of $\C$, then define $\A(R) = \A \cap \GL_n(R) \subseteq \GL_n(\C)$.
 If $V$ is a complex vector space with a fixed basis, then $V(R)$ denotes the collection of $R$-linear combinations of basis vectors.
 Every algebraic group has finitely many Zariski-connected components.
 The connected component of the identity $\A^0$ is a finite index subgroup of $\A$.